 Hepatitis C is an infection caused by a virus that attacks the liver and leads to inflammation.
-There are three types of hepatitis viruses – A, B and C. There are vaccines for the prevention of hepatitis A and B, but not for C. Hepatitis C, or HCV, is a serious form of hepatitis.
+There are several types of viral hepatitis.
+There are vaccines for the prevention of hepatitis A and B, but not for C. Hepatitis C, or HCV, is a serious form of hepatitis.
 About 75-85% of people infected with HCV, develop chronic infection of the liver.
 This can result in cirrhosis of the liver and an increased risk of liver cancer.

 The hepatitis C virus is the most common cause of chronic viral liver disease in the United States.
 According to the Centers for Disease Control (CDC), an estimated 3.5 million people in the United States have chronic hepatitis C infection.
 The CDC estimates that there are 30,000 new acute cases of hepatitis C each year.

 Hepatitis C is transmitted through direct contact with blood and other body fluids.
 It can be contracted and spread through blood transfusions (performed before 1992), unprotected sex, intravenous drug use, body piercings and tattoos (using non-sterile ink or needles), and less commonly with sharing personal care items (toothbrush, razor, nail file or clipper).
 Pregnant women can pass the virus to their babies.
 It is not spread through exposure to sweat, urine or tears or close contact with an infected person who sneezes or coughs.

 What Are The Symptoms Of Hepatitis C?

 HCV, the most common blood-borne infection in the United States, is widely regarded as a “silent killer” because most infected people have mild symptoms or none at all.
 In fact, many people don’t know they have the hepatitis C infection until liver damage shows up, decades later.